CEA Unveils New AI Method for Faster Analysis of Solid Oxide Cells (SOC) Materials

 What sets this approach apart is that it delivers highly accurate results directly from SEM images, no additional data, such as energy-dispersive X-ray spectroscopy (EDS) mapping, is needed.
 This innovation could greatly speed up the study of SOC microstructures while reducing both effort and cost.

-The research was carried out within the MatCHMaker project, funded by the European Union’s Horizon Europe programme.
-The team highlights the valuable collaboration and support of Thomas David, Laure Guetaz, Geoffrey Daniel, and Zineb Saghi.
+The research was conducted within the MatCHMaker project, which is funded by the European Union’s Horizon Europe programme.
+The team highlights the valuable collaboration and support of Kassem Dia, Thomas David, Laure Guetaz, Geoffrey Daniel, and Zineb Saghi.